These mini puffy, beautifully golden brown savory Dutch Baby pancakes are perfect for a Spring Sunday brunch with friends!

 - 2 oz black forest ham, chopped

-- Place cast iron skillets in an oven and heat to 425°.
+- Preheat the oven and the skillets.
+Place cast iron skillets in an oven and heat to 425°.

-- Remove skillets from oven, add butter to each skillet and swirl the butter in the skillet to coat.
+- Butter the skillets.
+Remove skillets from oven, add butter to each skillet and swirl the butter in the skillet to coat.

-- Pour the batter into a measuring cup and divide evenly between the two skillets.
+- Cook the pancakes.
+Pour the batter into a measuring cup and divide evenly between the two skillets.
 Bake for 15 minutes or until golden brown and puffed.

 - Remove from oven and top with cheese, ham and avocado.
 Serve immediately.